bewillcott/flogging/README.md

 ## What's in a name?

-`Flogging`, as-in, "Just another f\*ing logger", or "Flogging a dead horse".
+`Flogging`, as-in, "Flogging a dead horse", or "Just another f\*ing logger".
 As I wrote above, there are _many_ other logging crates around.
 This is just my learning spin on a very well covered tool.

 ## Final word